 mysqltuner, it will show you a report with many suggestions.
 Just follow them.
 The exact suggestion will vary so it’s hard to cover all of them here.
 Rather I will give you some notes some of them are offered by

 Congratulations!
 You have successfully installed MySQLTuner.
 Thanks for using this tutorial for installing MySQLTuner to optimize your MySQL on your Ubuntu system.
-For additional help or useful information, we recommend you to check the official MySQLTuner website.
+For additional help or useful information, we recommend you check the official MySQLTuner website.